 Glaucoma, sometimes called “the silent thief of sight,” affects more than 3 million Americans, but many don’t know they have the disease.
-The team at Eye Surgeons Associates in Canton, Livonia and Monroe, Michigan, expertly diagnoses and treats patients suffering from glaucoma.
+The team at Eye Surgeons Associates in Canton, Livonia, Lincoln Park, and Monroe, Michigan, expertly diagnoses and treats patients suffering from glaucoma.
 Having routine eye exams is the best way to identify glaucoma early and get the treatment you need to protect your vision.
 Call Eye Surgeons Associates today.

 Glaucoma is an eye disease that leads to progressive damage to your optic nerve.
 It is often associated with high eye pressure.
 There are two main types of glaucoma, open-angle and closed-angle.
 You have tiny internal openings in your eyes that allow fluid to drain.
 When these drains are either open but not functioning properly, or closed, the fluid in your eye cannot drain properly, which increases the pressure in your eye and on your optic nerve.

 Most patients who have glaucoma have open-angle glaucoma.
 Most patients do not have any noticeable symptoms unless glaucoma is very severe, at which point you may notice the loss of some parts or all of your peripheral vision.

 Closed-angle glaucoma is much less common, but it can happen abruptly and is an emergency.
 If you develop any of the following symptoms, call Eye Surgeons Associates or go to your nearest emergency room immediately.

 Your risk for glaucoma increases with age.
 Other glaucoma risk factors include a family history of the disease, increased eye pressure from other conditions like diabetes, and long-term use of steroid medications.